tgalal/yowsup/README.md

 ```
 Because of a bug with python-dateutil package you might get permission error for some dateutil file called requires.txt when you use yowsup (see [this bug report](https://bugs.launchpad.net/dateutil/+bug/1243202)) to fix you'll need to chmod 644 that file.

+If you get error about missing 'python.h', install package called python-dev

+You might also need to install ncurses-dev

 ## Special thanks